CPCFI-org/lectures/README.md

 - Why can't I use brute force for any problem? :weary:
 - VSCode, Sublime or vim? :stuck_out_tongue_closed_eyes:
+- But please, don't email us if you need help with your homework.
+Nah, we're just kidding, we could solve your CS homework quite fast if you are willing to spend some BTC :money_with_wings:
 - Or, who is John Galt? :flushed:

 Email: cpcfi.unam@gmail.com